-Pregnancy Massage can help relieve back pain and help you relax
+Pregnancy Massage can help relieve your back pain and help you relax

 Pregnancy massage and back pain.

-Of course, pregnancy massage is perfect for relaxation of the expectant mother too!
+Of course, pregnancy massage is perfect for relaxation of the unborn child too!

 What causes back pain during pregnancy?

-The common causes of the so common back pain in pregnancy include:
+The common causes of back pain in pregnancy include:

 - reduced function of abdominal muscles

-Tired muscles can make this feel worse, particularly later in the day when holding the same postures.
-Pain can be relieved through simple posture advice, rest, and of course prenatal massage!
+Tired muscles can make these issues feel worse, particularly later in the day when holding the same posture for longer.
+Pain can be relieved through simple posture advice, rest, and of course, prenatal massage!

 Massage therapy can help to alleviate pregnancy-related muscular-skeletal pain, making our massages ideal for pregnant mothers.